 In this contribution, in order to improve the non-linear ALF perfomance, it is proposed to enable signaling of alternative filter sets for Luma and alternative filters for Chroma.
 The three tests in this contribution demonstrate the BDR gains using the syntax for enabling alternative Luma filter sets and alternative Chroma filters.

-It is recommended to adopt this Non-Linear ALF extension in the next version of the VVC draft by considering the good complexity/performance compromise illustrated by the three tests presented herein.
+It is recommended to adopt this Non-Linear ALF extension in the next version of the VVC draft by considering the good complexity/performance compromise illustrated by the CE5-3 tests and the three tests presented herein.